kaloyan-marinov/goal-tracker/README.md

 - By making _Goal_ and _Interval_ records within your personal `GoalTracker` account, you shine a light on any _Goals_ that may silently be consuming an excessive fraction of your time.

-- If need be, you can re-prioritize your _Goals_ in order to begin investing more of your hard-earned free time in those _Goals_ that are truly valuable to your own vision of life.
+- If need be, you can then re-prioritize your _Goals_ in order to begin investing more of your hard-earned free time in those _Goals_ that are truly valuable to your own vision of life.

 # How to set up the project for local development